Issacgoh/scDynammoVI/README.md

 Training DynammoVI entails optimizing a composite loss function that encompasses:

 - **Reconstruction Losses**: Tailored for each data modality to ensure precise input data reconstruction from the latent representations.
-- **KL Divergence**: Aims to regularize the latent space to adhere to a predefined distribution, typically Gaussian, fostering a smooth latent space.
+- **KL Divergence**: Aims to regularize the latent space to adhere to a predefined Gaussian distribution.
-- **Adversarial Loss**: Designed to diminish the adversarial network's capacity to predict the covariate from the invariant latent space, thereby reinforcing invariance.
+- **Adversarial Loss**: Diminish the adversarial network's capacity to predict the covariate from the invariant latent space, thereby reinforcing invariance.

 ## Inspiration and Future Directions